rpbjr907808/NetScout/README.md

 # NetScout

-A powerful network scanning and device management tool built in C# for network administrators and security professionals.
+A network scanning and device management tool built in C# This is a personal project to enhance  my programming skills and also to gain networking skills

 ## 🚀 Features